nagrjungururaj/Artist-Identification-of-Van-Gogh-paintings-and-their-forgeries-/README.md

 # Dimensionality Reduction

-From the convolved feature, we apply two two dimensionality reduction techniques PCA and LDA as mentioned before.
+From the convolved feature, we apply two dimensionality reduction techniques PCA and LDA as mentioned before.